Begin Again (Taylor Swift song): Live performances

 Swift first performed "Begin Again" at the 2012 Country Music Association Awards in Nashville.
 The performance featured Swift, in a red dress, singing on a Parisian café-inspired stage with an accordion player.
 Writing for Entertainment Weekly, Grady Smith believed Swift did not showcase a powerful voice like other country artists, but found Swift's tone "gently evocative and rather soothing" in the right place.
 She also performed the song on The Ellen DeGeneres Show and during a "Live from New York City" performance.

-The song was later added on the main setlist to Swift's Red Tour (2013–2014).
+The song was later added on the main set list to Swift's Red Tour (2013–2014).
 At the August 31, 2018, concert in Minneapolis, Minnesota, as part of her Reputation Stadium Tour, she sang "Begin Again" as a "surprise song".
 Swift again performed an acoustic guitar rendition at the April 23, 2023, concert in Houston, Texas and a piano rendition mashup with her song "Paris" at the May 12, 2024, concert in Paris, France as part of the Eras Tour.